j-d-carmichael/load-mongoose/README.md

 # load-mongoose

-A simple and convient wrapper for connecting to mongoose.
+A simple wrapper for connecting to mongo via mongoose.

 ## Details